seleniumbase/SeleniumBase/integrations/docker/ReadMe.md

     docker run seleniumbase ./run_docker_test_in_chrome.sh

+#### 8. Now run the same test with PhantomJS inside your Docker:

+    docker run seleniumbase ./run_docker_test_in_phantomjs.sh

-#### 8. You can also enter Docker and stay inside the shell:
+#### 9. You can also enter Docker and stay inside the shell:

     docker run -i -t seleniumbase

-#### 9. Now you can run the example test from inside the Docker shell:
+#### 10. Now you can run the example test from inside the Docker shell:

     ./run_docker_test_in_chrome.sh

-#### 10. When you're satisfied, you may exit the Docker shell:
+#### 11. When you're satisfied, you may exit the Docker shell:

     exit

-#### 11. (Optional) Since Docker images and containers take up a lot of space, you may want to clean up your machine from time to time when they’re not being used:
+#### 12. (Optional) Since Docker images and containers take up a lot of space, you may want to clean up your machine from time to time when they’re not being used:
 http://stackoverflow.com/questions/17236796/how-to-remove-old-docker-containers
 Here are a few of those cleanup commands: